Bills Digest No. 53, 2025-26

 Under the Extradition Act once a person is remanded in custody or on bail they may elect to waive the extradition process.
 Waiver of the extradition process may reduce the time that a person spends in custody in Australia as the waiver will mean that not all stages in the extradition process will need to be completed.
 An application for waiver is made under section 15A of the Extradition Act.

-The person wishing to waive the extradition process must inform a magistrate that they wish to waive extradition in relation to the extradition offence or offences (p.
+The person wishing to waive the extradition process must inform a magistrate or judge that they wish to waive extradition in relation to the extradition offence or offences (p.
 1).
-The magistrate must inform the person waiving extradition that (s 15A(5)):
+The magistrate or judge must inform the person of certain matters and be satisfied that the person has been legally represented and has voluntarily asked to waive the extradition process (section 15A(5)).

-Part 1 of Schedule 4 to the Bill proposes to clarify that a person who waives their right to contest extradition is to remain in prison until they are physically surrendered to the requesting country, or until they are released pursuant to an order made by the Attorney-General under subsection 15B(4) of the Extradition Act.
+Items 1 and 2 amend section 15A of the Extradition Act to clarify that a person who has waived their right to contest extradition is to remain in custody until they are surrendered under a surrender warrant or temporary surrender warrant or until they are released pursuant to an order made by the Attorney-General under subsection 15B(4) of the Extradition Act.

 Police Powers